ckcollab/ericcarmichael/content/debug running process on linux.md

 2014-08-29 02:14:09,462 DEBUG evaluate_submission_task submission_id=9481 (job_id=10131)
 ```

-Gives you some insight into the process' `stdout`, which was all I needed.

 Thanks to this [Stack Overflow](http://stackoverflow.com/questions/249703/how-can-a-process-intercept-stdout-and-stderr-of-another-process-on-linux) for giving me a neat solution as usual.